Enterprise-CMCS/macpro-mdct-mcr/README.md

 MCR pipes updates from fieldData and the report object tables to BigMac for downstream consumption.
 To add a topic for a new report type, update the following locations:

+- `services/app-api/serverless.yaml`
-- `services/app-api/serverless.yaml` - Add table streams and s3 streams for the new table and bucket.
-List them in the postKafkaData handler event triggers
+  - Add table streams to postKafkaData's event triggers
+  - Declare another lambda to listen to events from the relevant s3 buckets.
+The same handler file can be used, but serverless has a limitation of 1 existing bucket per lambda.
 - `services/app-api/handlers/kafka/post/postKafkaData.ts` - Add the bucket and table names into the appropriate arrays.
 They will be parsed with their event types accordingly.
 - `services/topics/createTopics.js` - Declare the new topic names.
 Both the stream name for the bucket and table should be added here.